 To have better conversations you need good questions.
 And as you already know, coming up with insightful, deep, and engaging questions to discuss as a couple can be difficult.To have better conversations you need engaging questions.Click To Tweet

 That’s why we want to share these 69 thought-provoking conversation starters for couples with you.
-So you can strengthen your relationship.
+So you can strengthen and enhance intimacy in your relationship.

 The questions cover relationship topics such as love, sex, money, communication, emotions, personality, dreams, intimacy, and so much more!